leonbloy/pngj/README.md

 * Allows to read and write progressively, row by row.
 This means that you can process huge images without needing to load them fully in memory.
 * Reads and writes all PNG color models.
 Interlaced PNG is supported (though not welcomed) for reading.
 * Full support for __metadata__ handling ("chunks").
-* The format of the pixel data (for read and write) is extensible and very efficient (no double copies).
+* The format of the pixel data (for read and write) is extensible and efficient (no double copies).
 * Supports asyncronous reading and low level tweaking and extension in the reader.
 * Basic support for APNG reading
 * Open source (Apache licence).
 Available in Maven Central repository.